-Foundations on sites with improved ground should either be of a reinforced strip or raft type.
-Both foundations will require a full design by a Structural Engineer.
+Foundations on sites with improved ground should be either of a reinforced strip or raft type.
+Both foundations will require full design by a Structural Engineer.
+Functional Requirement 5.2 must be met where the foundations are bearing on cohesive soils or cohesive fill material if trees are nearby.